papir805/ElectroniCart-Sales-Analysis/README.md

 The dataset required cleaning before analysis.
 There were data quality issues relating to inconsistent formatting, missing values, and more.
 Documentation on these issues and their resolution is [here INSERT LINK LATER](www.google.com_).

 ## Dataset Structure
-The dataset initially came as an [Excel workbook](https://github.com/papir805/ElectroniCart-Sales-Analysis/blob/master/data/electronicart_data_cleaned_final.xlsx) containing 108,127 records with order ID as the table grain, and each record represents a unique order.  **Note: each unique order only contains a single item**.
+The dataset initially came as an [Excel workbook](https://github.com/papir805/ElectroniCart-Sales-Analysis/blob/master/data/electronicart_data_cleaned_final.xlsx) containing 108,127 records.
+Order ID is the table grain, and each record represents a unique order.  **Note: each unique order only contains a single item**.

 | Field Label | Data Type | Example |